By the end of the 18th century, there was concern about the

 The Beothuk ("Boeothick") Institution

 In the second half of the 18th century, several governors, officers and private individuals became concerned about the ill treatment of the Beothuk and suggested ways that would promote a more humane attitude towards them.
 In 1768, Governor Hugh Palliser sent Lieut.
-John Cartwright, RN (Royal Navy), up the Exploits River to meet with the Beothuk to bring about friendly relations; Governor John Byron (1769) and many of his successors issued proclamations ordering settlers and other native groups to live in harmony with them.
+John Cartwright, RN (Royal Navy), up the Exploits River to meet with the Beothuk to bring about friendly relations but he was unable to meet any of them.
+Governor John Byron (1769) and many of his successors issued proclamations ordering settlers and other native groups to live in harmony with them.
 George Cartwright, having accompanied his brother John on the expedition up the Exploits River, proposed (1784) the establishment of an Indian reserve in Notre Dame Bay and the appointment of an Indian agent to enforce the law.
 He also thought that the distribution of presents might entice the Beothuk into trade.

 Lieut.
 George Christopher Pulling, RN, who had heard of brutal crimes against the Beothuk, suggested two years later that a naval vessel be stationed in the Bay of Exploits as a base from which to send peace missions into Beothuk country.
 In 1792, Chief Justice Reeves pleaded with the authorities in Britain to protect the Beothuk by enforcing the present laws against offenders.
 A few years later, Governor Waldegrave proposed to combine peace missions to the Beothuk with a survey of the coast (to minimize expenses), or to capture a Beothuk and release him (or her) with presents and a message of good will.
 But the Secretaries of State for the Colonies in Britain were not interested in either of these schemes and without their permission and financial support, the hands of the governors were tied.